Research Projects

 By embedding research within routine care, we offer patients early access to emerging treatments and diagnostic tools while helping shape the future of healthcare.
 Many of our practices have built strong research cultures, where staff and patients alike recognise the value of contributing to evidence that can improve outcomes locally and nationally.

-We are excited to be commencing the MEDAL study – (MEDications in Acute Low back pain) is a large UK‑based clinical trial designed to identify the most effective and safest way to manage acute low back pain, with or without leg pain or sciatica, using structured analgesic ladders.
+We are excited to be joining the MEDAL Study - (MEDications in Acute Low back pain) is a large UK‑based clinical trial designed to identify the most effective and safest way to manage acute low back pain, with or without leg pain or sciatica, using structured analgesic ladders.
 It is being led by the University of Birmingham and conducted across multiple GP practices in primary care.
+On‑boarding for the MEDAL study is progressing well.
+However, commencement of the study is now anticipated to be from June 2026.
+Further updates will be shared as timelines are confirmed.